-11.2 Neither Party will be liable to the other for any delay or failure in performing its obligations under this Agreement (including any delay by Service Provider to make progress in the performance of any Services or any delay in Kellogg’s duties) to the extent that such delay or failure is caused by an event or circumstance that is beyond the reasonable control of that Party, without such Party’s fault or negligence, and which by its nature could not have been foreseen by such Party or, if it could have been foreseen, was unavoidable (“Force Majeure Event”).
-Force Majeure Events mean acts of God or public enemy, floods, fire, earthquakes, explosion, epidemic, war, invasion, hostilities, terrorist acts, riots, or embargoes.
+11.2 Neither Party will be liable to the other for any delay or failure in performing its obligations under this Agreement (including any delay by Service Provider to make progress in the performance of any Services or any delay in Kellogg’s duties) and, in the case of Service Provider, for any loss and/or damage to Kellogg Goods or Equipment, to the extent that such delay, failure or loss and/or damage is caused by an event or circumstance that is beyond the reasonable control of that Party, without such Party’s fault or negligence, and which by its nature could not have been foreseen by such Party or, if it could have been foreseen, was unavoidable (“Force Majeure Event”).
+Force Majeure Events mean acts of God or public enemy, windstorms, floods, fire, earthquakes, explosion, epidemic, pandemic or qunarantine conditions, war, invasion, hostilities, terrorist acts, riots, or embargoes.
 The Parties expressly acknowledge that Force Majeure Events do not include (i) economic hardship; (ii) changes in market conditions; (iii) regulatory acts of governmental authorities; (iv) labor strikes by the workforces of the Party subject to the failure or delay, or (v) the non-performance of subcontractors or third party suppliers of the non-performing Party, unless such failure or non-performance by a subcontractor or third-party suppliers is itself caused by a Force Majeure Event.
 Upon the occurrence of a Force Majeure Event, the non-performing Party will promptly notify the other Party of the circumstances hindering its performance and of its plans and efforts to implement a work-around, in which case the non-performing Party will be excused from any further performance or observance of the affected obligation(s) for as long as such circumstances prevail, and such Party continues to attempt to recommence performance or observance to the greatest extent possible without delay.
 The non-performing Party will also notify the other promptly when the Force Majeure Event has abated.
 For the avoidance of doubt, Service Provider will not have the right to any additional payments from Kellogg for costs or expenses incurred by Service Provider as a result of any Force Majeure Event unless agreed upon in writing by Kellogg, and such additional costs may be considered Extraordinary Costs (defined hereafter in Schedule 2) with Kellogg’s agreement.
 If Service Provider fails to provide the Services in connection with any Force Majeure Event, the Charges due Service Provider under this Agreement will be equitably adjusted in a manner such that Kellogg will not be responsible for the payment of any Charges for such Services that Service Provider failed to provide.

 i.
-Notwithstanding any other provision of this Agreement, a Force Majeure Event will (i) obligate and require Service Provider to perform its obligations under the Business Continuity Plan within the time period described therein and (ii) not relieve Service Provider from any performance obligation to the extent the Business Continuity Plan was intended to prevent or minimize the occurrence of the Force Majeure Event.
+Notwithstanding any other provision of this Agreement, a Force Majeure Event will (i) obligate and require Service Provider to perform its obligations under the Business Continuity Plan within the time period described therein.
 Service Provider will implement the redundancy requirements set forth in the Business Continuity Plan, but in any event will ensure that there is sufficient redundancy with respect to core aspects of the Services to prevent or minimize the impact of any Force Majeure Event.